NWP Courses 2025-2026

 Move It takes place three days per week.
 The goal of this course is to promote active student involvement, critical thinking, development and reinforcement of positive health behaviors.
 Through movement, this class advances the physical, mental, emotional and social well being of each student in the pursuit of lifelong health.
 Students will have an opportunity to participate in a variety of activities leading to lifelong enjoyment of physical activity.
 Students are introduced to the benefits of exercise and how to achieve a level of fitness that improves both physical and mental health, providing an opportunity for the enjoyment and challenge of being physically active.
 Some of the ways this will be achieved is through:

-Health/Sex Education is offered to all 8th grades students each year through Santa Rosa Health Clinic who visits campus for one week covering the entire curriculum.
-Each 9/10th grader also receives Health Education during one year of their high school Science sequence.
+This course is offered to all 7/8th grades students each year through the middle school science curriculum using the Positive Prevention Plus curriculum.
+Each 9/10th grader also receives Health Education during one year of their high school Science sequence utilizing the Health Connected curriculum.

 Health Education topics that may include: